Florencia Canelli: Career

 After her PhD, she became a postdoc at UCLA on the CDF experiment at Fermilab from 2003-2006.
 During this time, she led efforts to estimate the energy scale of quarks produced in collisions, significantly contributing to the experiment's results and improving the precision of numerous measurements.

 In 2006, she accepted a prestigious Wilson Fellow at Fermilab.
 During her tenure as convener of the CDF top-quark group, the group made the first observation of the single production of top quarks.

 In 2008, she became an assistant professor at the University of Chicago, and began her involvement on the ATLAS experiment at CERN, while continuing on the CDF experiment.
 She was awarded the Sloan Research Fellowship in 2009.
 In 2009, she was promoted to Scientist 1 at Fermilab, and in 2011, was promoted to associate professor at University of Chicago.

 Canelli was part of the team at CDF that found evidence for the Higgs boson in 2012, as well as the ATLAS team that co-discovered the Higgs boson at the LHC on July 4th, 2012.

 In 2012, Canelli moved to Switzerland, becoming associate professor at the University of Zurich, and later joining the CMS experiment.
 Her group has helped construct the CMS barrel pixel detector, installed in 2017, and studied a wide range of physics processes related to the Higgs boson, top quark, and beyond the Standard Model.
 She has co-led the CMS top quark group, and from 2021-2023 was the co-coordinator of the entire CMS physics program.

 Canelli has been appointed to several high-level positions in international bodies, serving as chair of the Particles and fields commission (C11) of the International Union of Pure and Applied Physics from 2021-2024, and as Swiss scientific delegate to the CERN council since 2021.

+In 2025, Canelli was elected as a fellow of the American Physical Society, "for distinguished leadership in physics at the Large Hadron Collider at CERN and for significant contributions to the study of the top quark at the Large Hadron Collider and at the Tevatron at Fermilab".